Insider’s Guide to Vintage Shopping in Paris

 In addition to the more curated vintage stores, there are dozens of second-hand shops in Paris that are worth checking out for the experts among you.
 If you don’t mind having to wash your finds before wearing them, and heading off the beaten tourist path, these following places are for you.

 Guerrisol definitely has a more second hand shop feeling than all of the stores thus far mentioned.
 Their prices are excellent, and if you’re willing to do some digging, and if you have an open mind, their stores are for you!

 This is my go-to spot for cozy oversized sweaters, and cool button-up shirts.
 Their prices vary from 3-25 euros, and one of my good friends scored an amazing down filled coat for just 15 euros!

 Geurrisol is a worldwide chain of stores, and the company prides itself on the fact that they lessen their carbon footprint by recycling clothing.
 Vintage shopping is one stylish way to go green.
 There are 10 locations throughout Paris.
 My favorite has to be their Place de Clichy store!

 2. Unité Locale Paris X Croix-Rouge française

 The Unité Locale is similarly set up to Geurrisol, and their price point is about the same.
-My favorite find at this store was a purple straw bag which was the perfect beach bag this summer.
+My favorite find at this store was a purple straw bag which turned into the perfect beach bag for the summer.

 40 Rue Albert Thomas, 75010